There was a Colloquium (in German) in Honour of Prof. Wienholtz on 3 May 2001.

 There are ticket counters at the entrance of the S-Bahn at both the airport and the central station.

-and a typical example of what the brains of German civil servants can come up with these days!
+The fare scheme of the Munich public transport system ( MVV) is one of the most complicated in the world and a typical example of what the brains of German civil servants can come up with these days!

 You have the choice among (at least) the following: